danibaena/Piston/README.md

 ## Usage

 In the folder *examples* you can see how it can be used.
 In *pistonSpecs* folder you can add your own API spec files.
-We are providing a template in .json format that can be filled with different data (your own headers, query strings, params to be passed to Piston on execution, the fields of the response you want to grab, etc.)
+We are providing a template in .json format that can be filled with different data (your own headers, query strings, params to be passed to Pistonify on execution, the fields of the response you want to grab, etc.)

 ## Tests